ianharrier/dockback/README.md

 #### `file_copy`

 Copy the file(s) in a directory on the Docker host [which is mounted to a container as a volume].
-This job type is designed for containers that are configured to produce their own backup files and store them in a directory on the local file system which is only used for the backup files.
+This job type is designed for containers which produce their own backup files and store them in a directory.

 Job strings should contain the following required key: